haitongli/knowledge-distillation-pytorch/README.md

 ## Organizatoin:
-* ./train.py: main entrance for train/eval with or without KD
+* ./train.py: main entrance for train/eval with or without KD on CIFAR-10
 * ./experiments/: json files for each experiment; dir for hypersearch
 * ./model/: pre-defined teacher/student DNNs, dataloader, plus knowledge distillation (KD) loss
 * ./data_analysis/: matplotlib scripts for data analysis on KD